reflectoring/reflectoring.github.io/_posts/2021-02-09-spring-boot-s3.md

 So we might ask ourselves, how is an object store different from a file store?
 Without going into the gory details,  **an object store is a repository that stores objects in a flat structure**, similar to a key-value store.

-Opposed to file-based storage where we have a hierarchy of files inside folders, inside folders,... **the only thing we need to get an item out of an object store is the key of the object we want to retrieve**.
+As opposed to file-based storage where we have a hierarchy of files inside folders, inside folders,... **the only thing we need to get an item out of an object store is the key of the object we want to retrieve**.
 Additionally, we can provide metadata (data about data) that we attach to the object to further enrich it.

-## Understanding basic S3 concepts
+## Understanding Basic S3 Concepts
 S3 was one of the first services offered by AWS in 2006.
 Since then, a lot of features have been added but **the core concepts of S3 are still Buckets and Objects**.

 ### Buckets